Defective Products and Product Liability Lawsuits

 • Defective prescription drugs and medical devices

 The U.S. Consumer Product Safety Commission, a federal agency, issues and posts recalls for all types of consumer products on its website.
-The U.S. Food and Drug Administration (FDA) will issue recalls on food and prescription drug products as well.
+The U.S. Food and Drug Administration (FDA) will issue recalls on food and prescription drug products.

 In most personal injury cases, the injury victim has to prove that the defendant negligently caused the injury.
-However, “strict liability” applies to product liability claims.
-This means you don’t have to show that the manufacturer or distributor was negligent.
-You only need to prove that the product that caused your injury was defective when it was put on the market.
+However, product liability claims apply strict liability.
+You don’t have to show that the manufacturer or distributor was negligent in strict product liability claims.
+You must prove that the product that caused your injury was defective when it came to market.

 Several parties responsible for placing a defective product on the market could be responsible in a product liability case.
 This includes: